jordan-git/typescript-mern-todo-app/README.md

 ## Setup:

+1. Open the terminal in the root folder and run the command `npm install` to download all dependencies
-1. Use `npm run run-all-dev` to host both the backend and the frontend in development mode.
+2. Use `npm run run-all-dev` to host both the backend and the frontend in development mode.

 #### Frontend: